UK banks tell nine trade groups they should merge

 LONDON Banks told nine trade associations in Britain on Friday they should merge into a single body to strengthen lobbying in Europe and slash membership costs.

-A working group of banks that includes HSBC, Barclays and Lloyds said in a consultation paper there are too many trade groups, leading to duplication of lobbying and a lack of strategic direction.
+A working group of banks that includes HSBC (HSBA.L), Barclays (BARC.L) and Lloyds (LLOY.L) said in a consultation paper there are too many trade groups, leading to duplication of lobbying and a lack of strategic direction.

 Most financial rules in Britain are set by the European Union and the paper said several UK trade associations actively lobby policymakers in Brussels on similar issues.